10 Fluid Statics & the Hydrostatic Equation

 at the bottom, then the pressure force, which is

 on each container’s base, is the same.
-This outcome is independent of the volume of liquid, and the weight of the liquid in each container is different, referred to as the hydrostatic paradox.
+This outcome is independent of the volume of liquid, and the weight of the liquid in each container is different, and is referred to as the hydrostatic paradox.

 Proof of Archimedes’ Principle